leomccormack/sparta-site/content/docs/help/pro-tools.md

 Please file a GitHub [issue](https://github.com/leomccormack/SPARTA/issues) if you encounter a problem/limitation that is not described below.

-All testing is currently conducted in Pro Tools (Developer) version 25.12.0.
+All testing is currently conducted in Pro Tools (Developer and Ultimate) version 25.12.0.

 ## SPARTA